 Next up is Tib Street Tavern which has remained a go-to for anyone wanting to watch sport in town for years and for good reason.
 With massive wall-sized screens, quality food, big booths for you to book with you and your mates, as well as great deals on booze, you have to be quick to get in here.

-Another one of our personal faves is Calcio! over in Northern Quarter.
-A relative newcomer to the Manchester sports bar scene, the Italian football-themed watering hole is a great place not only to watch this year’s Manchester Derby FA Cup final but if you fancy juicy burgers and retro videogames.
+Another one of our personal faves is Calcio! over in the Northern Quarter.
+A relative newcomer to the Manchester sports bar scene, the Italian football-themed watering hole is a great place not only to watch this year’s Manchester derby FA Cup final but for whenever you fancy great food and retro videogames.

 ADVERTISEMENT